 To me, from what I’ve seen our customers achieve in returns on their investment in frictionless fundraising on any screen in seconds through their RAZ Mobile account, I’d want as many dollars as I could find each out there working to bring in at least $20 each.

 I see it happen every month with our customers.

-Dale Knoop is part of a great team working to make RAZ Mobile a great platform for any cause engaged in fundraising.
-Any cause can create an content-rich mobile presence, share it through text messages, social media, QR codes, advertising and more and best of all-quickly and securely process donations from motivated supporters.
-Dale holds multiple patents and applications for patent in the mobile space including advertising, content optimization, geo-targeting and negative QOS.
+Dale Knoop leads a great team working to make RAZ Mobile a powerful, international platform for any cause engaged in fundraising.
+Today, all causes globally need a content-rich mobile presence that can be shared through social media, email and other popular digital channels and best of all-quickly and securely process 100% of donations from motivated supporters with a minimum of friction in seconds with no passwords.
+If your nonprofit needs custom development of a mobile solution to fit your mission please click here.
+Dale holds multiple patents and applications for patent in the mobile space.